John Boehner

-Boehner previously served as the House Minority Leader from 2007 until 2011, and House Majority Leader from 2006 until 2007.
-In January 2011, he was elected Speaker.
+Boehner previously served as the House minority leader from 2007 until 2011, and House majority leader from 2006 until 2007.
+In January 2011, he was first elected Speaker and then re-elected twice.
 Boehner resigned from the House of Representatives in October 2015 due to opposition from within the Republican conference.

 In September 2016, Squire Patton Boggs, the third-largest lobbying firm in the U.S., announced that Boehner would join their firm.
 It was also announced that he would become a board member of Reynolds American.